fidel-bello/react-to-this/README.md

 # react-to-this

-A gif generator like  emoteJAM but in react and mantine
+A gif generator like  emoteJAM but using react, mantine, and zustand